-4. The applicant seeks permission to have this condition altered to allow the commencement of development to be delayed for a further period of 15 months.
+4. The applicant seeks permission to have this condition altered to allow the commencement of development to be delayed for a further period of 3 years.
 This would allow for an opportunity to allow market conditions to improve and provide for better probability of a commercially successful development.
+A supporting letter is attached at the back of the report.